Adamslab/OpenSlider/README.md

 ## OpenSlider
-OpenSlider is a motorized camera slider with multiple axis of rotation, built using common hardware and 3D printed components.
+OpenSlider is a modular camera slider system with multiple axis of movement.

+OpenSlider is easily 3D printed, and assembled using commonly available hardware.

 ###### Example videos: